 Does Checking Your Credit Score Hurt Your Credit?

-Your credit score is a number assigned to you by Canada’s credit bureaus, and it’s based on your history of borrowing and repaying loans and credit cards on time.
+Your Canadian credit score is a number assigned to you by Canada’s credit bureaus, and it’s based on your history of borrowing and repaying loans and credit cards on time.
 Banks, credit card companies and loan providers will check your credit score before they offer you a credit card or loan.
 Other lenders, like car dealerships, could also check your credit score before offering you financing on a new vehicle, for example.

 Your credit score ranges between 300 and 900—the higher your score, the more creditworthy you are.